LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/psychophysics/ThresholdEstimation.md

 | `stimulus-update-rate` | int = Calculated(tc) | Update rate in Hz for stimulus generation.
 Defines how often the stimulus waveform is evaluated and sent to the output. |
 | `trigger-update-rate`  | int = Calculated(tc) | Update rate in Hz for trigger generation.
 Defines how often trigger states are evaluated and updated. |

-The `<psychophysics-threshold-estimation>` test has X test specific elements:
+The `<psychophysics-threshold-estimation>` procedure has the following specific elements:

 | Element              | Specification |
 |----------------------|---------------|